Connect & Serve

 Coffee Klatsch for coffee lovers and those that prefer tea or a steamer.
 Wednesdays at 8:30 am at Kaladi Brothers on Brayton Drive.

 Book Group gathers the third Monday of the month at 4:30 pm and read books like Three Cups of Tea, The Shack, and Lovely Bones.
-September 19 we're discussing Sapiens: A Brief History of Humankind by Yuval Noah Harari.
+May 20 we're discussing Next of Kin, a sci-fi retalling of the Book of Ruth, by Melinda Mitchell.

-Men’s Breakfast and Bible Study is held the first Saturday of each month at 9 am.
+Men’s Breakfast and Bible Study is held the first Saturday of each month at 9 am, often at Flo's Pancake House.
 Come for breakfast, casual conversation and more.
 Men of all ages and backgrounds welcome!

-After worship on Sundays, gather in the Narthex and meet new people or catch up with those you may already know after worship with coffee and a treat or join the Zoom from home for a virtual zoom coffee time following worship.
+After worship on Sundays, gather in the Narthex and meet new people or catch up with those you may already know after worship with coffee and a treat.

 Music Ministry is always looking for new singers for Chancel Choir and ringers for the handbell choir.
 Rehearsals are on Wednesday evenings.
 The choirs are a fun and easy way to meet new people who share a love of music.